-- Local PET recycling campaign in collaboration with the San Agustinillo Primary School
+- PET recycling campaign (in collaboration with San Agustinillo Primary School)

-Celia and her family have continuously faced economic difficulties.
-Recently their financial situation worsened, resulting in seemingly insurmountable amounts of debt.
-The family’s financial difficulties are primarily attributed to the treatment of Celia’s deaf grandson, Johan.
-His condition has required costly surgeries, implant repairs, rehabilitation, therapies, and costly procedures in addition to the burden of insurance-related fees.
-Other debt-contributing factors include health-related complications, transportation issues, loss of occupations, and difficulties within the family structure.
+Celia and her family have continuously faced economic hardship.
+Recently, their financial situation has worsened, resulting in a seemingly insurmountable amount of debt.
+The family’s financial difficulties are primarily the result of treatment for Celia’s deaf grandson, Johan.
+His condition has required costly surgeries, rehabilitation sessions, a variety of therapies, repairs to his implants, and other expensive procedures.
+Other factors contributing to the debt include insurance-related fees, health complications, transportation issues, loss of employment, and difficulties within the family structure.